 The 2nd half of another year is here once again and as usual, it gives us one more moment to reflect on our New Year goals, how far away we are from achieving them and a chance to develop new methods to meet them.
 But for analysts in the tech industry, this is a time to access the predictive analysis made at the start of the year with a view to re-affirming these predictions or drafting new ones to fit the times we are in.

-Ransomware will keep Evolving—the first half of 2017 bared witness to a series of highly targeted and effective ransomeware attacks on a host of computers and servers across the globe.
+The first half of 2017 bared witness to a series of highly targeted and effective ransomware attacks on a host of computers and servers across the globe.
 It came as no surprise that after all the dust had settled, these attacks were found to be targeted at the IT infrastructure of both private and public organizations because that is where the money lies.

 A great example: the WannaCrypt ransomware which was aimed at the UK’s largest healthcare systems and other vulnerable business infrastructure worldwide.
 Although the attack was stalled under a week due to the research work of ‘MalwareTech’, a Ph.D. student, WannaCry still recorded significant damage.
 Since then, security analysts and engineers have released hundreds of posts sharing techniques on stopping these attacks as well as on how to proceed in recovering data from successful attacks.
 And how successful were these warnings?